Aarception/Mo-information-security-portfolio/README.md

 2.)
 On May 04, 2026, I made a promise not to pursue personal legal and civil claims against the Institution as an Applicant
 3.)
-On June 25, 2026, I made a promise to not embarrass the Institution, i.e. express untrue, untoward, unreasonable motive or behavior
+On June 25, 2026, I made a promise not to treat the Institution to indignity, i.e. express untrue, untoward, unreasonable motive or behavior
 4.)
 On July 17, 2026, I unilaterally dissolved the
-audit as a record and foreclose external escalation as an option in recognition of the Institution's considerate treatment of my inquiry as much as liability consequentialism could allow.
+audit as a record and foreclose external escalation optionalitu n recognition of the Institution's considerate treatment of my inquiry in as much made possible by liability cconsequentialim.
 5.)
 Today August 02, 2026, I unilaterally close the
-inquiry as a record and foreclose further internal escalation as an option in expansion of the consideration offer of July 17, the provision of information being resolved an unconditional gift to the institution, to which it defines relevance.
+inquiry as a record and foreclose further internal escalation optionality in expansion of the consideration offer of July 17, whereby the provision of information being resolved to an unconditional gift of the institution, to which it privileges relevance.
 ~~~
 ### Regarding the Process as a Market Product:
 ***'Dataset'***